-This year, our 9th annual retreat was held on January 20-22, 2017 in Boston, MA.
-Our keynote speaker was be best-selling author and executive editor of Christianity Today, Andy Crouch.
+Our keynote speaker for 2017’s retreat was best-selling author and executive editor of Christianity Today, Andy Crouch.
 Check out our highlights from the retreat!
 To see the schedule, speaker bios, and photos, visit the site for our 2017 Retreat.

 To help students start and grow their journals, the Augustine Collective offers coaching in three ways:

 - Throughout the year, a professional editor hosts video conferences to mentor students on specific topics pertaining to their journals, and to create an open forum for questions.
-This year, our speaker is James K.A.
+Our speaker most recent speaker was James K.A.
 Smith, professor of philosophy and theology at Calvin College and author of Desiring the Kingdom and How (Not) to be Secular.
 Recaps are available for the first four of his six sessions: What Does Success Look Like For Your Journal, Best Practices for Editors, Building a Team and Writing a Good Article.

 - Many of our alumni are advisers to the Collective, drawing upon their experiences as students, as well as their perspectives since graduation.
 Thirteen young adults served as alumni coaches at the 2015 annual retreat, and more remain in contact with the journals throughout the year.